risingwavelabs/risingwave-docs-legacy/docs/troubleshoot/troubleshooting.md

 slug: /troubleshooting
 ---

 This guide assumes that you deploy RisingWave on K8s using the RisingWave K8s Operator.
-With the Operator, we packaged the RisingWave Dashboard, and third-party observability and logging tools like Promethus and Grafana.
+In the Operator, we packaged RisingWave, RisingWave Dashboard, and third-party observability and logging tools like Promethus and Grafana.

 ## Monitor your cluster